LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Introduction

-\textbf{Contributions. } This paper introduces an AAD framework for AiFR.
+\textbf{Contributions. } This paper introduces an LIAAD framework for AiFR.
 The contributions of this work are five-fold.
 (1) We proposed a novel \textit{Age-Invariant Attentive Distillation and Angular Distillation Losses} for distilling both age-invariant attention and feature direction from various teachers to the student.
-Since the teachers for different tasks are efficiently obtained by the databases of those specific tasks, our AAD framework is able to take the \textit{advantages of both} face recognition datasets with and without age labels to train the models to generalize million-scale subjects.
+Since the teachers for different tasks are efficiently trained by the databases of those specific tasks, our LIAAD framework is able to take the \textit{advantages of both} face recognition datasets with and without age labels to train the models to generalize million-scale subjects.
 (2) Although angular metric has been recently used quite successfully in face recognition, it hasn't been discovered in network distillation problems.
-Our method presents to look at the Angular under a new point of view when it is used to translate the learned knowledge.
-(3) Unlike prior distillation methods that mainly focus on closed-set problems with one or several teacher(s) of the same task, our proposed distillation solution is proved to be even robust in the \textit{open-set problems}, i.e. large-scale face recognition.
-(4) The proposed AAD approach not only achieves state-of-the-art performance on AiFR databases but also is highly competitive against state-of-the-art face recognition methods on the standard large-scale face recognition benchmarks.
+Our method looks at the Angular under a new point of view when it is used to translate the learned knowledge.
+(3) Unlike prior distillation methods that mainly focus on closed-set problems with one or several teachers of the same task, our proposed distillation solution is proved to be even robust in the \textit{open-set problems}, i.e. large-scale face recognition.
+(4) The proposed LIAAD approach not only achieves state-of-the-art performance on AiFR databases but also is highly competitive against state-of-the-art face recognition methods on the standard large-scale face recognition benchmarks.
 (5) Finally, this work introduces a new longitudinal face aging (LogiFace) database that will be made publicly available for further studies in age-related facial problems in future.
 To the best of our knowledge, this is one of the first AiFR approaches that allow the use of training face databases with and without age labels together.
+Table \ref{tb:DistilledMethodReview} summarizes the difference between our proposed approach and the prior methods.